Python UDF limitations

 This topic describes the limitations in place for handlers written in Python.

-• Although your Python function can use modules and functions in the standard Python packages, Snowflake security constraints disable some capabilities, such as writing to files.
-For details, see the section titled Following Good Security Practices.
+• Although your Python function can use modules and functions in the standard Python packages, Snowflake security constraints disable some capabilities.
+For details, see the section titled Following good security practices.

 • Avoid code that assumes a specific operating system.